Zorro, The Gay Blade

 Zorro, The Gay Blade is a 1981 American swashbuckling comedy film from 20th Century Fox, produced by C.O.
 Erickson and George Hamilton, directed by Peter Medak, that stars Hamilton, Lauren Hutton, Ron Leibman, and Brenda Vaccaro.

-The film's opening prologue states: "This film is dedicated to Rouben Mamoulian and the other great filmmakers whose past gives us our future".
+The film's opening prologue states: "This film is dedicated to Rouben Mamoulian and the other great filmmakers whose past gives us our future."

 The prologue quickly establishes that Zorro, The Gay Blade is a tongue-in-cheek sequel to 20th Century Fox's swashbuckling adventure film The Mark of Zorro (1940), directed by Mamoulian.

-Hamilton was nominated for a Golden Globe award for playing the dual role of Don Diego de la Vega (Zorro) and his gay twin brother Bunny Wigglesworth, aka Ramón de la Vega.
+Hamilton was nominated for a Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy at the 39th Golden Globe Awards for playing the dual role of Don Diego de la Vega (Zorro) and his gay twin brother Bunny Wigglesworth, aka Ramón de la Vega.

 Plot

 In 1840s Madrid, Spain, Don Diego de la Vega is in bed with a married woman.
 They are caught by her husband, Garcia, and Diego must sword fight with him and his five brothers.
 During the altercation, Diego's mute servant Paco reads (via gestures) a letter from Diego's father ordering Diego's return to California.
 Diego and Paco jump from a high wall into a waiting carriage.

 When the two arrive in Los Angeles months later, they are met by Diego's childhood friend Esteban, who is now capitán of the guard.
 He has married Florinda, for whom the men competed when they were boys.
 Diego learns that his father was killed in a riding accident, his horse "frightened by a turtle".
 Esteban is the acting alcalde until the Dons elect a replacement.

 Esteban is elected by acclamation and then gives a speech to the assembled peasants.
 He is interrupted by Charlotte Taylor-Wilson, a wealthy political activist from Boston.
 She and Diego meet, and despite their political differences, Diego is smitten.

 Diego is invited to a masked ball celebrating Esteban's elevation.
 He also receives his inheritance: Zorro's black cape, hat, and sword, along with a letter from his late father revealing that he was Zorro.
 That legacy now falls to Diego.
 He decides the masked ball is the perfect place to announce Zorro's return.
 On his way there, Zorro witnesses a peasant being extorted.
 He confronts and defeats Esteban's tax collector, then instructs the peasant to spread the word that El Zorro has returned.

 Diego, in Zorro costume, dances with Florinda at the ball.
 Velasquez, the tax collector, reports the theft to Esteban, pointing to Diego as Zorro.
 A duel ensues with Esteban, and Zorro escapes by again jumping from a high wall, but this time injuring his foot and hobbling away.

 Later that night, a drunken Florinda attempts to seduce Diego at his hacienda, but Esteban arrives to speak about the evening's events.
 He suspects that Diego might be Zorro, but Diego convinces him that his foot is uninjured.